readthedocs/readthedocs.org/docs/gsoc.rst

 We are also open to any other ideas that students might have.

 **These projects are sorted by priority.**
-We will generally accept them in the order as presented.
+We will consider the priority on our roadmap as a factor, along with the skill of the student, in our selection process.

 Refactor & improve our search code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~